IBM-Bluemix-Docs/cloud-object-storage-infrastructure/buckets.md

 **Optional payload elements**

-The XML block that defines defining the key CORS elements (`AllowedOrigin` and `AllowedMethod`) contains two elements that can be optionally specified.
+The XML block that defines the key CORS elements (`AllowedOrigin` and `AllowedMethod`) contains two other elements that can be optionally specified.

 | Element | Description |
 | --- | --- |